ryanjafari/ryanjafari.me/source/story.html.erb.markdown

 * Take care of yourself: eat well and exercise.
 * Sometimes your worst enemy is you.
 * Patience is a virtue.
+* Reflect on your biases, but first you have to know that they are biases.

 ### Teamwork